dragonflyoss/d7y.io/docs/setup/integration/torchserve.md

 - addr: The address of Drangonfly's Peer HTTP proxy.
 - header: Adds a request header to the request.
 - filter: Used to generate unique tasks and filter unnecessary query parameters in the URL.
-- object_storage: The object storage configuration, where type can be s3, oss, abs, gcs, refer to the [object storage configuration](https://www.yuque.com/baimo/dsehg9/que4o40e9px9nufb#3db09a23) for details.
+- object_storage: The object storage configuration, where type can be s3, oss, abs and gcs.

 In the filter of the configuration, set different values when using different object storage: